marble999/freshlygenerated/content/posts/Grilled-Asparagus-With-Caper-Salsa.md

 ![](https://static01.nyt.com/images/2016/05/22/magazine/22feastrecipes5-asparagus/22feast-recipes5-videoSixteenByNineJumbo1600.jpg)

 *The secret to grilling wasabi.
-It’s actually a bacteria, not just a piece of spaghetti.
+It's actually a bacteria, not just a piece of spaghetti.
 Most of the time, it is used sparingly on cucumbers, onion, and tea leaf.
-With asparagus, I was hesitant to use as much as I had — there were a whole lot of spears on the grill — but when the sesame seeds popped, I couldn’t stop.
+With asparagus, I was hesitant to use as much as I had -- there were a whole lot of spears on the grill -- but when the sesame seeds popped, I couldn't stop.
 It just seemed like such a fabulous way to add a bit of Asian flavor to the flank steak.
 This recipe calls for a little water mixed in the sesame seeds.
 But if you want a little less salt, add a little vinegar or balsamic vinegar instead.*

-*When you grate the asparagus with a paring knife, it will get small, and it shouldn’t be too tender.
-We usually just put the asparagus on the grill for 15-20 minutes per side, just so it’s a little chewy and lets the Sesame Salsa speak for itself.
+*When you grate the asparagus with a paring knife, it will get small, and it shouldn't be too tender.
+We usually just put the asparagus on the grill for 15-20 minutes per side, just so it's a little chewy and lets the Sesame Salsa speak for itself.
 Watch as Melissa peels, debrides, and slices an avocado to add the final finishing touch for a top-notch summer salad.*

 *Prep Time: 20 minutes*